bostonaholic/til/clojure/thread_vs_doto.md

 #<Atom@3cdb26ad: 9>
 ```

-In summary, use `doto` for side effects and mutable objects.
+:idea: In summary, use `doto` for side effects and mutable objects.

+:tada: Happy coding!